 This course provides a conceptually-based exposure to the fundamental principles and processes of the physical world.
-Topics include basic concepts of motion, forces, energy, heat, electricity, magnetism, and the structure of matter and the universe.
-Upon completion, students should be able to describe examples and applications of the principles studied.
+Topics include basic concepts of motion, forces, energy, heat, electricity,

 Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the Universal General Education Transfer Component requirement for natural sciences in A.A. and A.S. degree programs.
 This course has been approved to meet the natural sciences requirement for A.A.S. degree programs.